 A schematic is the Rosetta Stone of a knitting pattern, the decoder ring that visually informs you of how the garment is constructed.
 From it, you can quickly glean the direction of knitting, whether the item is knit flat or in the round, the shape of the sleeves, and key dimensions for all sizes covered by the pattern.
 Schematics generally include both Metric and Imperial equivalents.

 Compare your personal measurements against those provided in the schematic when choosing a size.
 If you are in-between sizes in a pattern, you’ll need to rely on the amount of ease you’d prefer in the finished garment.
-The bust/chest measurement is key, used to calculate the suggested ease in almost all hand knitting patterns.
-Referring back to the bust/chest measurement of a sweater you gathered in step one, subtract your own bust/chest measurement to yield the ease of that item.
+The chest measurement is key, used to calculate the grading in almost all hand knitting patterns.
+Referring back to the chest measurement of a sweater you gathered in step one, subtract your own chest measurement to yield the ease of that item.

 It may be useful to circle or highlight the numbers corresponding to the size you choose to knit on the schematic before beginning your project for easy reference later.

 After you have selected which size to knit, ensuring you are knitting the correct gauge is the most important thing you can do to create a garment that meets your expectations.

 Gauge is a measurement of the number of stitches created by your particular yarn, needles, and individual tension over a specific area.
 In knitting patterns, gauge is most commonly referred to as X number of stitches over four inches.
 The number of horizontal stitches over this specified measurement comprises the stitch gauge, while row gauge refers to the number of stitches within a vertical measurement.